k0sproject/k0smotron/docs/resource-reference/bootstrap.cluster.x-k8s.io-v1beta1.md

         <td>
           The reason for the condition's last transition in CamelCase.
 The specific API may choose whether or not this field is considered a guaranteed API.
-This field may not be empty.<br/>
+This field may be empty.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>severity</b></td>
         <td>string</td>
         <td>
-          Severity provides an explicit classification of Reason code, so the users or machines can immediately understand the current situation and act accordingly.
+          severity provides an explicit classification of Reason code, so the users or machines can immediately understand the current situation and act accordingly.
 The Severity field MUST be set only when Status=False.<br/>
         </td>